 Marea is an Italian and seafood restaurant with two Michelin stars in New York.
 Though we weren’t very impressed with the crudo and seafood entreés we ordered that night, their pasta and desserts completely blew us away.
 Despite being a restaurant with two stars, it’s not too hard to get a reservation there just several days in advance.
 I totally recommend dining at Marea for their pasta and desserts :).

 This mushroom corn pasta tastes quite sophisticated in my opinion, but it requires only a few easy-to-find ingredients.
 They are pasta, sweet corn, mushrooms, butter, cream, parmesan cheese, garlic and fresh thyme.
-No meat, but I think you will like this fulfilling vegetarian pasta.
+No meat, but I think you will like this filling pasta.

 How tasty this dish will turn out depends on quality of the sweet corn, which should have even and plump kernels.
 We want sweet and juicy corn kernels in our pasta right :).
 For mushrooms, I use brown mushrooms, but feel free to experiment with other flavorful mushrooms like chanterelles.